-16. Statistics is used to present the ....... facts in a form that is easily understandable by human mind and to make comparisons, derive valid conclusions, etc. 17.
-The first function of statistics is ......
+16. Statistics is used to present the facts in a form that is easily understandable by human mind and to make comparisons, derive valid conclusions, etc. 17.
+The first function of statistics is 18.
+Statistics presents facts in a form.